FScholsen/flist-ui/README.md

   - add a `.prettierrc`, to override the default configuration of Prettier (if needed)

-- add ESLint (for the monorepo):
+- Add ESLint to the monorepo:

   - `npm install --D eslint`
   - `npm install --D eslint-config-prettier`, to avoid conflicts between eslint and prettier
-  - `npm install --D typescript` (you must install it in order to lint with typescript-eslint)
+  - (`npm install --D typescript` (you must install it in order to lint with typescript-eslint, but it should already be installed unless you skip it))
   - `npm install --D @typescript-eslint/parser`
   - `npm install --D @typescript-eslint/eslint-plugin`
   - `npx eslint --init` to generate a default config file, or use this one: